-Rationalization is ascribing (one’s acts, opinions, etc.) to causes that superficially seem reasonable and valid but that actually are unrelated to the true, possibly unconscious and often less credible or agreeable causes.
-Personally this was the most difficult pillar for me to comprehend.
+Rationalization is ascribing (one’s acts, opinions, etc.) to causes that superficially seem reasonable and valid but that actually are unrelated to the true, possibly unconscious, and often less credible or agreeable root.
+Personally this was the most difficult Pillar for me to comprehend.
 The great Sigmund Freud called it a defense mechanism.
 The problem with rationalization for me was I had been doing it for so long, even prior to the drugs, that I couldn’t separate the insincere and the genuine in myself.
-Freud said it best, as defense mechanisms are automatic in nature.
+Freud said it best, defense mechanisms are automatic in nature.
 Never forget that when we rationalize we are telling ourselves “rational lies”.
 This is particularly important when drugs become an issue because it’s often used to justify an initial relapse.
 Missing out on the gym for a “skip day” that turns into a week is a good analogy.
 The issue arises in that coming off a week long bender is far more difficult than getting back on a treadmill.
 Always remember you have more to learn than you have to teach.